Anatomy of a Ticket

 Here's a helpful legend for easy reference of your average Spearhead ticket.

-1. The unique ticket ID that's generated for each ticket.
-This is referenced on reports, communications and all ticket logs.
+A. The unique ticket ID generated.
+This is referenced on reports, communications, and all ticket logs.

 Next to the Date may be a Customer Signature icon, you may see this: